GoPro is the Way to Go!

 Between rounds I was given the opportunity to lecture briefly to the group on any points which required more explanation than the rapid fire video commentary could include.
 These mini-lectures provided the context for the video.
 The final video was subsequently emailed to all of the participants to review at their leisure.

 One of the most striking aspects of the ninety-minute session was the upbeat atmosphere of the participants.
 They were doing what they love in an ideal environment.
-Without the pgopro2ressure of actually competing against each other, the exercise provided most of the advantages of a competition without some of the negatives.
+Without the pressure of actually competing against each other, the exercise provided most of the advantages of a competition without some of the negatives.
 The mutual support they gave to each other was particularly striking, especially considering the group included both pro/am and amateur couples performing some normally incompatible dance styles.

 I believe that the biggest weakness in most couple’s dance education is lack of information.
 There just never seems to be enough lesson time to transfer to them all of the vital information they should have.
 Supervised practice sessions are a great partial solution to this problem and the video commentary exponentially improves the value of the sessions.
 Angelo and Kayla have a series of guest judges scheduled to visit in the next few months.
 It is a brilliant concept masterfully executed.